ioquatix/synco/README.md

 Or install it yourself as:

-	$ gem install lsync
+	$ gem install synco

 ## Usage

-LSync imposes a particular structure regarding the organisation of backup scripts:
+Synco imposes a particular structure regarding the organisation of backup scripts:
 Backup scripts involve a set of servers and directories.
 A server is a logical unit where files are available or stored.
 Directories are specific places within servers.